Alumni Blog: Justin Ho

 Once I was satisfied with that, I started the actual screenplay.
 It wasn’t until I reached page 30 that I realized this short film was going to end up being a feature.
 I just continued writing until I finished the script.
 Surprisingly it took just under a month.
 I took a step back and thought to myself, “Well I’d like to make this, but it’s going to be another no-budget film…” I called my producers up, they were out in Washington at the time working on another feature and told them about this new script I had written.
 I asked if they’d be interested at all in working on it, I am so grateful they were.

-Casting took some time to put together because of how large the ensamble was.
+Casting took some time to put together because of how large the ensemble was.

 Shooting with an iPhone allowed for a small crew and not a ton of heavy camera equipment.
-The iPhone was also so freeing because of its size, able to move it around with ease allowing for longer tracking shots and dynamic camera movements.
+The iPhone was also so freeing because of its size.
+We were able to move it around with ease allowing for longer tracking shots and dynamic camera movements.
 I was also able to shove the phone in tight spaces where you wouldn’t be able to fit a regular camera.
 It kept things simple for me and the actors.
 No big bulky camera in front of you, just a smaller iPhone instead.
 With how tight the schedule was and how many location changes there were a day, most of the shots had to be improvised.
-This photo shows a woman with long red hair viewed through a rack of clothes hangers.
-She appears to be in a closet or clothing store.
-The woman's face is visible between the hangers, and she has a serious or pensive expression.
-The image has a cinematic quality, with warm tones and dramatic lighting.

 I shot my film on the iPhone 14 Pro.

-The downside of shooting on the iPhone was its sensor limitations and getting the footage off of the phone.
+The downside of shooting on the iPhone was its sensor limitations and the process of getting the footage off of the phone.
 It was difficult to deal with the slow port on the iPhone 14 Pro and moving 4k ProRes 422 files from the phone to a hard drive would take 3-4 hours.
-The Filmic Pro app helped with manual control.
-Or at least as much as the iPhone allowed since there still were things happening automatically I had no control over such as dynamic tone mapping which was also another issue with trying to maintain the same exposure.
+The Filmic Pro app helped with manual control – or at least as much as the iPhone allowed since there still were things happening automatically I had no control over factors such as dynamic tone mapping, which was also another issue with trying to maintain the same exposure.
 I am so grateful to the cast and crew for all working on this little film shot on an iPhone.
-And a big thanks to my producers James and Teddy Orfanos for helping put it all together, I’m so grateful to have met them and for all their hard work on this film.
+A big thanks to my producers James and Teddy Orfanos for helping put it all together, I’m so grateful to have met them and for all their hard work on this film.

 Broken Pieces has been winning awards at festivals.

 As all indie filmmakers know, getting into the first festival is a struggle.
-I submitted to the majors, such as Sundance, but also a wide variety of large and smaller.
+I submitted to the majors, such as Sundance, but also a wide variety of larger and smaller festivals.
 It can get expensive submitting to festivals, and with a limited budget it’s important to be tactical with submissions.
 There are also scam festivals to be wary of.
 Do your research about the festival before submitting online.

 I hope people have the chance to watch Broken Pieces on a big screen and hear it with its 5.1 mix.
 Watching my film at a film festival reminds me of being at SVA.
 It’s exciting being around other filmmakers, in an environment filled with enthusiasm.
 There is a community feeling when you’re watching each other’s films, learning about everyone else’s hardships and journeys to make their films.
 Once the fest run is over, the next step is distribution.
 If you want to stay up to date with the film and know the festivals it’s screening at you can follow the film on Instagram at @brokenpiecesmovie and Justin at @jjho8